noeliarosales/Control-DC-motor/README.md

 ## 1. Motor Parameter Identification and Real Motor Modeling

 In this stage, the parameters of the real DC motor are experimentally identified.
-In particular, the motor constant \( k_e \) and the damping coefficient \( p \) are obtained from measured data.
+In particular, the motor constant ke and the damping coefficient p are obtained from measured data.

 Based on these parameters, a model of the real motor is built in Simulink, including:
 - A motor block representing the identified dynamics